Can Structural Cues Save LLMs? Evaluating Language Models in Massive Document Streams: Experiment

 \subsubsection{Summarization: Limited Impact of Structural Cues}

-In contrast to the previous two tasks, $\Delta_{\text{org}}$ for summarization is under one.
+In contrast to the previous two tasks, $\Delta_{\text{org}}$ for summarization is smaller, remaining below one in all cases.
 For small models, it ranges from $+0.19$ to $+0.35$; for large models, $+0.50$ to $+0.87$. \Cref{tab:summ_metrics} reports performance across supplementary metrics.
 While METEOR and ROUGE-2 show relatively larger improvements for large models ($+3.4$ and $+2.3$, respectively), ROUGE-1 and ROUGE-L remain nearly unchanged.
-Even the largest gains are far smaller than those observed in copic clustering or temporal QA.
+Even the largest gains are far smaller than those observed in topic clustering or temporal QA.